Before You Begin

 - Prepare your recommenders.
 Once you choose your recommenders, be sure to inform them about the process and that they will be completing the recommendation electronically.
 We recommend getting their preferred email address and asking that they monitor that inbox for your recommendation request (which will come from email@example.com), including any junk or spam folders.

-You are required to request at least 1 but may request a maximum of 5 Recommendations.
-If you want to submit more than 5, send those additional Recommendations directly to your programs.
+You are required to request at least 1 and may request a maximum of 5 recommendations.
+If you want to submit more, send those additional recommendations directly to your programs.

 If you want to submit a committee letter as part of your application, you can do so by entering the committee chair (or their alternate) as the recommender.
 The committee chair must then complete the ratings section and upload one letter (that includes the assessments of various committee members) via the Evaluator Portal.
 Note that a committee letter only counts as one recommendation and the individuals who contributed to the letter may not be used as additional recommenders.